BSalita/SH_Bidding/Roadmap.md

    - Integrate approved contributions into the system, ensuring a seamless update process.

 ### Timeline and Milestones
 1. **Phase 1**: Develop and test bidding table vetting tools.
-Target completion: [Insert date].
+Target completion: 1st quarter 2025.
 2. **Phase 2**: Launch community contribution platform and guidelines.
-Target completion: [Insert date].
+Target completion: April 2025.
 3. **Phase 3**: Achieve 90% auction coverage with accurate and validated entries.
-Target completion: [Insert date].
+Target completion: October 2025.

 ### Performance Metrics
 To evaluate progress, the following KPIs will be tracked: